joinpursuit/AC3.2-MacMusic/README.md

 In order to get these APIs, we went through multiple websites We don't want to do the same ideas as others

-- [Express Ideas Throug Communication]
+- [Express Ideas Through Communication]

 What's our original design
     Replacing the filter with favorite